baodaiqin/Universal-Graph-based-Biomedical-Knowledge-Enlargment/README.md

 ## Extracted Biomedical Triples:

 - The extracted biomedical triples as well as corresponding reasoning evidences are available here.
-- The format of the dataset is as follows.
+- The format of the dataset is as follows, where,
+    - "relation" is the predicted relationshop between "head" and "tail",
+    - "evidences" contain multiple multi-HOP reasoning paths,
+    - each path is annotated with its attention score "ATT",
+    - each "HOP" represents a relationship between an entity pair (e.g., "COVID-19" and "D27_B_cells", each entity is marked by its UMLS UCI (e.g., "///C1824668"), HOPs are connected by a intermediate entity (e.g., "C1824668" is the entity connecting "HOP1" and "HOP2"),
+    - each "PMID" and "PCMID" are attached to each "HOP" for further checking.

 ~~~
 [